aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     game-mode,gamemode,"The gamemode (survival, creative, adventure) that will be applied to players that enter the region" time-lock,string,"Time of day in ticks (between 0 and 24000) that players will see the world as while in the region.
 Use + or - for time relative to the world time." weather-lock,weather,Type of weather players will see when in the region.
 This does not affect world mechanics.
-Valid values are ``rain`` and ``clear``. heal-delay,integer,The number of seconds between heals (if ``heal-amount`` is set).
+Valid values are ``rain`` and ``clear``. natural-health-regen,state,Whether players should naturally regen health from being satiated or being in peaceful mode. natural-hunger-drain,state,Whether players should naturally lose hunger due to saturation/exhaustion levels. heal-delay,integer,The number of seconds between heals (if ``heal-amount`` is set).
 Set to 0 to disable. heal-amount,integer,The amount of half hearts to heal (...or hurt if negative) the player at the rate of ``heal-delay`` heal-min-health,double,The minimum number of half hearts that damage (via ``heal-amount``) will not exceed